Mar0xy/bilibilicomics-api/README.md

 Returns multiple comics as an array by the provided array filled with comic ids: id, title, url, vcover, hcover

 ##### bilibilicomics.getFavorites()
-Returns every favorite comic from your account (NOTE: This is still very experimental and not yet officially released)
+Returns every favorite comic from your account (NOTE: This is still very experimental)